Information for prospective students from Denmark

 It has been confirmed that current university students from the EU and those applying to courses starting in 2019/20 and 2020/21 will continue to benefit from the same fee rate and access to student loans as UK students.

 Matt visits Denmark to meet with students interested in studying at SOAS.
-Further information can be found on the Meet SOAS staff in your area web page.
+For further information, please see events in your country.

 The below are guidelines only and do not guarantee entry.
 Each application will be judged on its own merits.

 Studentereksamen/Hf with an overall average of 7 (2 x HL 10) - 10 (3 x HL 10) depending on the subject.